 Welcome to the Lake Toolondo Fishing Guide.
 Lake Toolondo is located northeast of the Grampians between the townships of Hamilton and Horsham.
 The lake back in the 80s was recognised as a suitable place to build an amazing trout hatchery and for many years brown trout have been stocked and flourished.
 The lake, however, has been heavily featured in the press over the last couple of years due to drought.
 This has seen low water levels making the lake inaccessible and at times almost unfishable.
-The lake forms part of the Wimmera-Mallee Stock and Domestic water supply and is filled from Rocklands Reservoir currently sitting around 40% water capacity.
-However, a massive credit to local anglers for providing a voice has seen backing by the state government which started a campaign with much water pumped back into the system and hopefully in years to come the lake will once again flourish.
+The lake forms part of the Wimmera-Mallee Stock and Domestic water supply and is filled from Rocklands Reservoir currently sitting at around 40% water capacity.
+However, a massive credit to local anglers for providing a voice has seen backing from the state government which started a campaign with much water pumped back into the system and hopefully in years to come the lake will once again flourish.
 In its prime, it offered great boating, skiing, kayaking and swimming.

 In January 2015, 5000-megalitres of water was transferred to Toolondo Reservoir.
 Attempting to bring this lake back to its former glory and thankfully we have seen some improvement.
 The true beauty about Lake Toloondo is that it has trophy-size brown trout there is also large redfin and a large volume of structure for fish to hide making it a great fishing location.